Support systems at home

 - Prepare for a range of reactions.

-People who care about you may react strongly when you tell them about harm you’ve experienced or are actively experiencing.
-They’re upset because they love you and don’t want you to be mistreated.
-Even if they express concern or support for your abusive partner because of their own personal relationships, they are ultimately concerned over the conditions you’re in without understanding the dynamics of abuse.
+People who care about you may react strongly when you tell them about the harm you’ve experienced or are actively experiencing.
+They’re upset because they love you and don’t want you mistreated.
+Even if they express concern or support for your abusive partner because of their own personal relationships, they are ultimately concerned about the conditions you’re in without understanding the dynamics of abuse.

 - We’re here to help.